New Zealand recovers 6 bodies days after volcanic eruption

-WHAKATANE, New Zealand (AP) — Military specialists on Friday recovered six bodies from a small island near New Zealand days after an eruption claimed at least eight other lives and left behind a toxic and volatile landscape.
+WHAKATANE, New Zealand (AP) — New Zealand military specialists recovered six bodies from a small volcanic island Friday days after an eruption claimed at least eight other lives and left a toxic and volatile landscape.

-A team of eight specialists wearing protective clothing and using breathing apparatuses got to White Island by helicopter and found six of eight bodies thought to remain after the eruption Monday.
+The eight specialists wearing protective clothing and using breathing apparatuses landed by helicopter and found six of the bodies thought to remain on White Island since the eruption Monday.
 The bodies were airlifted to a ship near the island off New Zealand’s eastern coast where scientists and other police and military personnel monitored the risky operation.

 Scientists have warned that gases on the island are so toxic and corrosive that a single inhalation could be fatal.